junegunn/fzf.vim/README.md

 fzf are not familiar with Vimscript and are looking for the "default" implementation of the features they can find in the alternative Vim plugins.

-This repository is a bundle of fzf-based commands extracted from my [.vimrc][vimrc] to address such needs.
-The commands are opinionated and not designed to be extremely flexible or configurable, and they are not guaranteed to be backward-compatible.
+This repository is a bundle of fzf-based commands and mappings extracted from my [.vimrc][vimrc] to address such needs.
+They are *not* designed to be flexible or configurable, nor are not guaranteed to be backward-compatible at the moment, so you might want to treat this repository as a reference.

 Installation
 ------------